The Skiing 85%

 It’s worth remembering, however, that not everyone learns how to ski in the same way.
 Some of us learn best by looking rather than listening – and in Welove2ski’s experience, that suits the way the French ski schools like to teach.
 They’ll do less explaining, and more demonstrating – which gives rise to all those long snakes of skiers you see, following their instructors down the mountain, copying their technique.

-Many Brits hate this approach – but not all: and if you know you don’t like being talked at all the time then you might prefer this approach.
-Bear in mind of course that when a French instructor does talk to you, they’ll talk in English.
-As a rule of thumb, the smaller, independent French ski schools are more dynamic than the establishment ESF.
+Many people hate this approach – but not all: and if you know you don’t like being talked at all the time then you might prefer this approach.
+As a rule of thumb, the smaller, independent French ski schools are more dynamic than the establishment ESF branches.

 Esprit is the best bet for children